williamcaesar/wordlist-reverter/README.md

-Wordlist Reverter
+Raptor: wordlist-reverter
 ---
-That is a simple tool for revert the order of the words in a wordlist.
+That is a simple tool for edit and create wordlists.

 Future improvements:
 --
-- Optimize RAM consuptiom
 - Add a filter function